 Wheat refers to the grain of the wheat plant and is the most common grain consumed in our diets.

 All-purpose flour is wheat flour that has been refined or processed.
 This refinement removes the fiber and most of the nutrients of the whole grain.

 If you want to get the whole grain of wheat then you need to purchase products that are termed 100% Whole Wheat.
 This is true if you are purchasing crackers, bread, or even flour.

 When purchasing whole wheat flour in the US, it is 100% whole grain.

-There primarily 2 types of wheat, red wheat, and white wheat that are ground into different types of flours.
+There are primarily 2 types of wheat, red wheat, and white wheat.
+Both are ground into different types of flour.

 Red Whole Wheat flour is made from hard red wheat and comprises the majority of 100% whole wheat flour.
-It has a dark color, a stronger flavor, and a high protein count which makes it a good choice for baking yeast breads.
+It has a dark color, a strong flavor, and a high protein count which makes it a good choice for baking yeast bread.

 When switching from baking with all-purpose flour to 100% whole grain flour you need to experiment with recipes until you become accustomed to the heavier texture and taste of whole wheat flour.

 White Whole Wheat flour is made from hard white wheat.
 It is a lighter grain but still contains the required 3 whole grain components.
 White wheat flour has the same nutrition as red wheat flour but has a milder taste, a lower protein count, and a finer texture.